The Basics of the Loan-to-Value Ratio (LVR) in the Australian Mortgage Sector

 - Relatively unique

-Most beginners to home loans are not aware of all the upfront fees and costs associated with property investment.
-If you have not taken these costs into account, then you may have less money left for deposit.
-You can access our savings calculator, home loan deposit calculator, and repayments calculator below to ensure you are well prepared in your home loan journey.
+All beginners to home loans are not aware of all the upfront fees and costs associated with the property investment.
+The less you have for the deposit, the higher the LVR will be.
+If you have not taken these costs into your account, then you may have less money left for deposit.
+You can access and use the savings calculator, home loan deposit calculator, and repayments calculator at any time you like to succeed in your approach for buying the home.